e was so distracted by his day dream that he failed to see the bobber go under. He was lost in another world, another time, another era.

 "Mom, I caught this monster fish!
 That man, I mean, mister Gil, told me how to do it, and I did it just like he said.
 Isn't it great mom?" he gushed all in one breath.

 "It sure is son.
 I think that's a trophy fish if I ever seen one!" his mother exclaimed, reflecting the joy of the little tyke.
 "She then turned to Gil and said "thank you kind sir for helping Kendall.
-He really is a good lad and he gets little male supervision."
+He really is a good lad and he gets very little adult male supervision."

 "Aw, it wasn't nothing," Gil said quietly.
 "My name is Gilbert Travis," he said as he stuck out his hand.

 The lady was pretty, no doubt about that.
 But she never measured up to his love.
 No girl ever measured up to his Tina.
 He then turned to Kendall and said, do you want to clean the fish and take it home to cook for supper?"

 The lady interrupted the thought and said, "that's a grand idea, but we couldn't take the fish today, perhaps another time."